netsells/eloquent-filters/README.md

 ];
 ```

-*Note - the query parameter is indipendant of the database column being queried.
+*Note - the query parameter is independent of the database column being queried.
 They are coupled together only by the config file*

 Finally, apply the filter as follows.